+Cell Proliferation Induced by IL‑10 and Neutralization by Human IL‑10 Antibody.
 Recombinant Human IL‑10 (Catalog # 217-IL) stimulates proliferation in the MC/9‑2 mouse mast cell line in a dose-dependent manner (orange line).
 Proliferation elicited by Recombinant Human IL‑10 (5 ng/mL) is neutralized (green line) by increasing concentrations of Goat Anti-Human IL‑10 Polyclonal Antibody (Catalog # AB-217-NA).
 The ND50 is typically 3-15 µg/mL.

 Detection of Human IL‑10 by Simple WesternTM.
 Simple Western lane view shows conditioned media of HEK293 human embryonic kidney cell line either mock transfected or transfected with human IL-10, loaded at 0.2 mg/mL.
 A specific band was detected for IL‑10 at approximately 23 kDa (as indicated) using 10 µg/mL of Goat Anti-Human IL‑10 Polyclonal Antibody (Catalog # AB-217-NA) followed by 1:50 dilution of HRP-conjugated Anti-Goat IgG Secondary Antibody (Catalog # HAF109).
 This experiment was conducted under reducing conditions and using the 12-230 kDa separation system.

 Preparation and Storage